-You eat with group of people as it is meant to unite them during Chinese New Year.
+You eat with a group of people as it meant to unite them during Chinese New Year.

 Yee sang is a mixture of raw fish, cut in small strips, and mixed with shredded vegetables such as carrots, capsicum, kaffir lime leaves, young ginger, cucumber, red chili and Chinese parsley.
-It is then mixed with other condiments, which are chopped nuts, toasted sesame seeds and pomelo wedges.
-Finally, mix with a special sauce, which is a mixture of plum sauce, sesame oil, kumquat paste, and rice vinegar.
+It is then mixed with other condiments, which are chopped nuts, toasted sesame seeds, and pomelo wedges.
+It is then mixed with a special sauce, which is a mixture of plum sauce, sesame oil, kumquat paste, and rice vinegar.

-Yee sang is eaten only during the 15-day of Chinese New Year celebration and as mentioned earlier will not be available at other times of the year.
+Yee sang, Yusheng is eaten only during the first 15-day of Chinese New Year celebration and is not available at other times of the year.

 How to Serve Yee Sang

 Yee sang is an appetizer and is part of a lunch or dinner course.
 This is a very symbolic dish that's geared towards abundance in wealth, luck and prosperity.

 - The base ingredients comprising of shredded vegetables will be served